ubirch/ubirch.github.io/sdk.md

 [Source Code](https://github.com/ubirch/ubirch-protocol) ([ARM mbed OS](https://mbed.com), [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview),
 [Bosch XDK](https://xdk.bosch-connectivity.com/home), generic C/C++)

-A generic implementation that provides the protocol-layer packaging and response verification and required encryption libraries for ARM processors.
-Other hardware platforms and require a port of the [Ed25519](https://ed25519.cr.yp.to/) algorithm or a hardware supported implementation.
+A generic implementation, that provides the protocol-layer packaging and response verification and required encryption libraries for ARM processors.
+Other hardware platforms require a port of the [Ed25519](https://ed25519.cr.yp.to/) algorithm or a hardware supported implementation.

 This library does not provide networking functionality, as the different platforms have varying support for sending and receiving data.
-The library has been successfully used using Bluetooth ([trackle](trackle.de)), Wifi ([ESP32](https://github.com/ubirch/example-esp32), HTTP/S) and generic modems.
+The library has been successfully implemented using Bluetooth ([trackle](https://trackle.de/en/home-en/)), Wifi
+([ESP32](https://github.com/ubirch/example-esp32), HTTP/S) and generic modems.

-> To get started with development, see the [C/C++ Example](examples#cc).
+> To get started with the development, see the [C/C++ Example](examples#cc).

 ## Python